red-jade/exa/README.md

 - graphics (2D, image, text, 3D)
 - GIS geometry and file formats (CSV, GeoJSON).
 - some web stuff (XML, HTML, CSS, SVG)
-- graph formats (GraphViz DOT, Erlang digraph, AGR)
+- graph formats (GraphViz DOT, Erlang digraph, agra)
+- some simple graph algorithms
 - other data formats (CSV, JSON, XML)

 This EXA repo is just the index for all the individual libraries.

+It also contains a _mix_ task to generate consistent dependencies for all EXA libraries.

 ## Principles